KennethFam/Strawberry-Ripeness-Scanner/README.md

 # Strawberry Ripeness Scanner

+# Code Structure
+There are 5 folders:
+- README Images
+- Strawberry Ripeness Scanner
+- Strawberry Ripeness Scanner.xcodeproj
+- Strawberry Ripeness ScannerTests
+- Strawberry Ripeness ScannerUITests

+For the code structure, we only need to worry about "Strawberry Ripeness Scanner".
+This folder contains all of the code and pictures used in the app.

+Here are the folders/files in the "Strawberry Ripeness Scanner" and their role in this project:
+- Assets.xcassets
+    - Contains all the photos used in the app (e.g. app logo, app icon, etc.).
+- Components
+    - Components that are reused in the app (e.g. a custom button, page title format, etc.).
+- CoreML
+    - Contains the YOLOv12n model that was converted to CoreML along with the classes that are used to interact with the model.
+- Extensions
+    - Extension code to some prebuilt classes in SwiftUI or UIKit.
+- Models
+    - Structures or enums that are used to model something (e.g. a user, time interval, etc.).
+- Monitors
+    - Contains code that monitors something.
+For now, we only have a network monitor in there to monitor internet connection.
+- Preview Content
+    - Contains the Contents.json file.
+- UIViewRepresentables
+    - Contains code to wrap UIKit UIViews so that it can be used in SwiftUI.
+Here, we have code for selecting an image from the camera or photo album and for zooming in and out of the image selected by the user in the app.
+- ViewModels
+    - Contains the code used to manage logic and data for the views.
+- Views
+    - Contains all the views or pages in the app categorized into different folders.
+- Launch Screen.storyboard
+    - Contains the app splash/boot-up screen.
+- Strawberry_Ripeness_ScannerApp
+    - This is considered the "main" file.

 ## Installation
 If you are on an iOS device (iPhone or iPad with iOS 18.2 or newer version installed), you can download the app using [this link](https://apps.apple.com/us/app/strawberry-ripeness-scanner/id6745130849) or the QR code below: